 Before you apply for the professional traineeship, you must have observed the following:

-For your application you require a certified copy of your diploma.
+For your application you require a certified (paper) copy of your diploma.
 Send this copy to the Bureau Architectenregister.
 Note: Unfortunately a digitally certified extract from the DUO Diplomaregister cannot be accepted because the specialization is not mentioned separately.
 Your application is examined by the Architects Registration Bureau.
 You will be notified by e-mail if your application is successful.
 You will also receive a personal account and a personal page at mijn.beroepservaringperiode.nl.
 This personal page is private and can be accessed only by you, the Bureau Architectenregister and the Professional Traineeship Committee.
 The page is used to store and exchange documents and to record your progress during the professional traineeship.

 Besides your experiences at your place of work, you are also required to participate in at least 2 modules of your choice, i.e. training sessions, workshops or courses, in the context of 'life-long learning'.
 Providers of recognized modules are shown on the page Modules.
 These modules are specifically aimed at meeting several end terms.
 These are very useful if certain end terms can't be experienced in the office.
 It is not necessary to follow only modules that prepare for meeting the end terms.
 We encourage you to follow any course, workshop or training you feel broadens or deepens your experience, as long as the module is given outside the office.
 Internal trainings contribute to your professional experience, but cannot count as a module.
 If you want to verify whether a training event, workshop or course, not provided by one of the 'official providers', is also eligible as a module, please contact the Bureau Architectenregister beforehand by email at firstname.lastname@example.org.

 When you start your Professional Traineeship you draw up 2 important documents: